eic/EicToyModel/doc/README.API.md

 #### File export

 ```
-  void Export(const char *fname, bool lock = false);
+  void Export(const char *fname, bool everything = false, bool lock = false);

   Export the current EIC detector geometry either as a ROOT file ("fname" has
 extension .root) or as a CAD model (extension .stp) .
-ROOT file will also contain
-a TGeo representation of the vacuum chamber geometry.

   fname       : output file name
+  everything  : see write() method description below
-  lock        : if "true", geometry will appear to be locked (immutable) upon import.
+  lock        : if "true", geometry will appear to be locked (immutable) upon import
 ```

 ```